the7th/SPS/README.md

 1. Please download the zip file or clone this repo

-2. Please create a file 'connect.php' and insert the following:
+2. Please create a file 'connect.php' (put it at the root of this project file) and insert the following:

 ```php
 <?php